polarityio/spur/README.md

 Provide your Spur IP Context API Key.

+### Spur Context API Key

+A comma-delimited list of IP address or CIDR ranges to ignore.

 Installation instructions for integrations are provided on the [PolarityIO GitHub Page](https://polarityio.github.io/).

 ## Polarity